benoleary/LesHouchesParserClasses_CPP/LHPC/README.LHPC_CPP.txt

  the SlhaParser (by the registerSpectrum( MassSpectrum& ) function).
-A registered MassSpectrum instance has its MassEigenstate data members filled with masses recorded from the MASS or FMASS blocks that are read from the SLHA file, and with decays filled from the decays of the file. the particle codes of the decays are interpreted so that accessing the decays gets references to other MassEigenstates, to simplify following cascade decays for example.
+A registered MassSpectrum instance has its MassEigenstate data members filled with masses recorded from the MASS or FMASS blocks that are read from the SLHA file, and with decays filled from the decays of the file.
+The particle codes of the decays are interpreted so that accessing the decays gets references to other MassEigenstates, to simplify following cascade decays for example.
 It includes the distinction between particles and antiparticles (e.g. say a heavy